Children's Immunisation Schedule

 Children’s Flu vaccination

-Children born before 1/09/2013 will be vaccinated at school.
+Children older than 3 on the 1st September will be vaccinated at school.
 Children under 2 years of age whom have a clinical need for the flu vaccine, will be eligible for a different flu vaccine.

 These links all come from trusted resources but if you are unsure about these or any other medical matters please contact your doctor or pharmacist for advice